rahmed-dev/nextstack-erp/docs/epics/epic-5-projects-work-management-post-mvp.md

 **Acceptance Criteria:**

 **Given** I am viewing a specific project
 **When** I add a task with at least: subject, optional detailed description, status (for example, To Do, In Progress, Blocked, Done), and an optional due date
-**Then** the task is saved under that project and appears in both the project’s task list and any global task views
+**Then** the task is saved under that project and appears in both the project's task list and any global task views **And** task lists (both project-scoped and global) use the DocType metadata-driven listing system via routes like `/list?doctype=task` with appropriate filters for project context
-**And** I can later update the task’s status, due date, or description as work progresses
+**And** I can later update the task's status, due date, or description as work progresses

 **Given** I am working through a project’s tasks
 **When** I filter or sort tasks by status or due date